Andreas Komodikis

-Andreas Komodikis (Ανδρέας Κωμοδίκης; born 2 June 1997) is a footballer who plays as a midfielder or winger for Krasava Ypsonas.
+Andreas Komodikis (Ανδρέας Κωμοδίκης; born 2 June 1997) is a footballer who plays as a midfielder or winger for APEA Akrotiri.
 Born in England, he is a youth international for Cyprus.

 Career

 At the age of 8, Komodikis joined the youth academy of English Premier League side Tottenham.
 In 2013, he joined the youth academy of QPR in the English second tier.
 In 2016, he signed for English sixth tier club St Albans City.
 In 2017, Komodikis signed for Doxa in the Cypriot top flight.

-After that, he was sent on loan to Cypriot second tier team PAEEK.
+After that, he was sent on loan to Cypriot second-tier team PAEEK.
 Before the second half of 2020–21, Komidikis was sent on loan to Karmiotissa in the Cypriot top flight, where he made 11 appearances and scored 0 goals.
 On 10 January 2021, he debuted for Karmiotissa during a 1–1 draw with Doxa.